Bride of Frankenstein (character)

-The Bride of Frankenstein is a fictional character first introduced in Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus and later in the 1935 film Bride of Frankenstein.
+The Bride of Frankenstein is the colloquial name for a fictional character first introduced in Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus and later in the 1935 film Bride of Frankenstein.
 In the film, the Bride is played by Elsa Lanchester.
 The character's design in the film features a conical hairdo with white lightning-trace streaks on each side, which has become an iconic symbol of both the character and the film.

 History

 Novel

 In Mary Shelley's Frankenstein or the Modern Prometheus, Victor Frankenstein is tempted by his monster's proposal to create a female creature so that the monster can have a wife: "'Shall each man,' cried he, 'find a wife for his bosom, and each beast have his mate, and I be alone?'"
 The monster promises that if Victor grants his request, he and his mate will vanish into the wilderness of South America, never to reappear.
 Fearing for his family, Victor reluctantly agrees and travels to the Orkney Islands to begin his work on the creature's mate.
 He is plagued by premonitions of what his work might wreak, particularly the idea that creating a bride for the monster might lead to the breeding of an entire race of creatures that could plague mankind.
 After seeing his first creation looking in the window, Frankenstein destroys the unfinished bride.
 The monster witnesses this, fails to get Victor to put it back together, and vows to be with Victor on his upcoming wedding night.
 True to his word, the monster murders Frankenstein's new wife Elizabeth.